 But if you’re just starting out, chances are, you may not have a writing sample yet.
 So how do you pitch?
 Read this post to find out.

-Pitching means to contact an editor with an idea for a piece you would like to write.
+Pitching means contacting an editor with an idea for a piece you would like to write, or a client with a service you’d like to provide.
 If you want to have a successful freelance writing business, you’ll need to learn to pitch and pitch consistently and frequently.